A 2:1 honours degree or its equivalent.

 January, October, July, April

-The Department of Geography is a dynamic and vibrant place to be a postgraduate student and we are proud of our reputation for creating a friendly and supportive working environment.
+The Department of Geography is a dynamic and vibrant place to be a postgraduate research student, and we are proud of our reputation for creating a friendly and supportive working environment.

-Geographers at Loughborough University have pioneered new ways of thinking and working in two areas of physical geography: ‘Hydrological and Ecosystem Science’ and ‘Polar and Alpine Research’.
+Our two areas of physical geography expertise include ‘Hydrological and Ecosystem Science’ and ‘Polar and Alpine Research’.
 In human geography, we have led intellectual agendas in ‘Children, Youth and Families’ research, and have developed distinctive contributions to knowledge on ‘Migration, Identity and the State’.
-Inter-disciplinarity, and a commitment to the co-production of knowledge with non-academic partners, are hallmarks of our work, giving geographical research at LU a meaningful role in contemporary debates about social and environmental futures.
+Our expertise also contributes in important ways to a number of well-established international, national and cross-campus research networks.

 Qualification and course duration